Aliases for IMPDH1 Gene

 GeneCards Summary for IMPDH1 Gene

 IMPDH1 (IMP (Inosine 5'-Monophosphate) Dehydrogenase 1) is a Protein Coding gene.
 Diseases associated with IMPDH1 include retinitis pigmentosa 10 and leber congenital amaurosis 11.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include RNA binding and adenyl nucleotide binding.
+Among its related pathways are Metabolism and Irinotecan Pathway, Pharmacokinetics.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is IMPDH2.

 UniProtKB/Swiss-Prot for IMPDH1 Gene